LEADR-official/leadr-docs/docs/features.md

 [Learn more in the API Reference](api/reference/)

-## Data Export (Coming soon)

-If you're needs change, or you just want to do some offline analysis, you can export your full LEADR data at any time.

-## Ghosts & Replays (Coming soon)

-Store and share gameplay recordings directly through LEADR.
-Players can download ghosts to race against top performers, study high-level strategies, or share their own achievements.
-Perfect for speedrunning communities, competitive multiplayer, or any game where "show, don't tell" matters.
-Store replay metadata alongside scores and retrieve them when needed.

-## Invite-Only Leaderboards (Coming soon)

-Create private boards for closed beta testing, streamer subscriber competitions, or exclusive community events.
-Control exactly who can submit scores while keeping the competitive experience intact.
-Perfect for pre-launch testing or building VIP experiences for your most dedicated players.

-## Score Analytics (Coming soon)

-Understand how players interact with your game through score distribution analytics.
-See where players struggle, identify difficulty spikes, and make data-driven decisions about balancing and progression.
-Analytics help you tune difficulty curves, adjust scoring systems, and build better player experiences based on real gameplay data.

 ---

 Looking for something not listed here?
 Check out our [roadmap](roadmap.md) to see what's coming next, or join the conversation in our [Discord](https://discord.gg/RMUukcAxSZ) to share your ideas.